ayad318/BPMNSmartContracts/UUPS/README.md

 -   Ensure you have executed `npm install` in the root of your project directory.
 -   Verify that Hardhat is set up and configured correctly.
--   Update the GrainSupplyChain.sol file by adding the appropriate Registry contract address.
+-   Update the UUPSGrainSupplyChain.sol file by adding the appropriate Registry contract address.

 ### 2. Network Configuration: